albar965/littlenavmap-manual/src/en/MENUS.rst

 |Export as Clean PLN| Export as Clean PLN
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Saves a flight plan without any procedure or speed annotations if programs have problems reading the PLN files saved by *Little Navmap*.
+Saves a flight plan without any annotations if programs have problems reading the PLN files saved by *Little Navmap*.
 This is rarely needed.